Itvisors/mendix-Lightbox/README.md

 ## Limitations
 - This widget does not work in a default layout.
 Use a layout without scrollcontainer
 - The lightbox will always occupy the entire browser view area
+- The image will show nothing at all when no images are available.

 ## Usage
 - Place the widget on a separate page, without any other content, do not use a layout grid